 Help Bisons travel safely and impact students for years to come.

 Hundreds of students travel on Harding buses each year with athletic teams, music ensembles and academic groups.
-After charting nearly 900,000 miles, the 1999 Prevost is retiring due to costly maintenance, and Bisons will enjoy the comvort and safety of a new 2025 Freightliner Ultra Coach.
+After charting nearly 900,000 miles, the 1999 Prevost is retiring due to costly maintenance, and Bisons will enjoy the comfort and safety of a new 2025 Freightliner Ultra Coach.
 With seats for 51, this bus features a restroom, TBs and WiFi for an enhanced travel experience.

 Designation ID: C000895107